nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 A security server signing certificate can be in one of the following registration states.

 -   **Registered** – the certificate has been imported to the security server and saved to its configuration.
-A signing certificate in a “Registered” state can be used for signing X-Road messages.
+A signing certificate in a "Registered" state can be used for signing X-Road messages.

 -   **Deleted** – the certificate has been deleted from the server configuration.
 If the certificate is in the "Deleted" state and stored on a soft token key, the certificate will not be displayed in the table.
 If the certificate is in the "Deleted" state and stored on a hardware key device connected to the security server, the certificate status will be displayed with a **red circle** and a hyphen **-**.